repat/miniflux-embedded-android/README.md

 Miniflux embedded
 ======
 **Miniflux embedded** is an Android app for the minimalist RSS Reader [Miniflux](http://miniflux.net).
 It's basically an embedded WebView that saves your Miniflux URL and [cookies](https://en.wikipedia.org/wiki/Magic_cookie).
-Since Miniflux is [responsive](https://en.wikipedia.org/wiki/Responsive_web_design) there is really no need for a real client, except for offline reading.
+Since Miniflux is [responsive](https://en.wikipedia.org/wiki/Responsive_web_design) there is really no need for a "real" client, except for offline reading.
 So this app will only save you the trouble of logging in and/or using your browser.

 #### Usage
 [At the very first start and only then](https://www.youtube.com/watch?v=A4I9DMSvJxg) it will ask you for your Miniflux URL.
-If you mistyped, you can un- and reinstall the app or press *Clear data* under *Settings/Apps*.
+If you mistysped, you can un- and reinstall the app or press *Clear data* under *Settings/Apps*.
 It will then prompt you for your credentials.
-These are save by the Android internal [CookieSyncManager](https://developer.android.com/reference/android/webkit/CookieSyncManager.html).
+These are saved by the Android internal [CookieSyncManager](https://developer.android.com/reference/android/webkit/CookieSyncManager.html).
 You can now use the app just like your webreader.

 **I would strongly suggest a SSL secured(https://) connection!**